stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 1. *TF-IDF* (*Term Frequency-Inverse Document Frequency*) creates a vector for each document, where each dimension is a word.
 The value is high if a word is frequent in that document but rare in all documents.
 2. *Cosine Similarity* calculates the angle between these two vectors (with a lower angle indicating directional "similarity" and semantic alignment).

 We first looked up the organization's current vision/strategic planning document and loaded it onto a Word (.docx) file.
-We then obtained Gartner's latest **Emerging Technolgies Hype Cycle** publication (2021) that listed 24 ETs across three themes - see below:
+We then obtained Gartner's then current 2021 **Emerging Technolgies Hype Cycle** [publication](https://www.zdnet.com/article/gartner-releases-its-2021-emerging-tech-hype-cycle-heres-whats-in-and-headed-out/) that listed 24 ETs across three themes - see below:

 Theme 1: Engineering Trust (x10)
 •	Sovereign Cloud